 This pre-core indicator and its threshold values are yet to be commonly agreed in HELCOM.
 The indictor is included as a test indicator for the purposes of the 'State of the Baltic Sea' report 2018, and the results are to be considered as intermediate.

 This pre-core indicator evaluates cyanobacterial surface accumulations and cyanobacteria biomass during summer (20th June – 31st August) and covers the assessment period 2011-2015.
 Currently data is not available for 2016 and thus the indicator evaluation period is only from 2011 to 2015.

-The sub-basins causing greatest concern regarding status in the assessment period 2011-2015 were Northern Baltic Proper and Gulf of Riga.
-The sub-basins closest to good status were Arkona Sea, Bornholm Sea, Eastern Gotland Basin and Western Gotland Basin.
+Of the 10 assessed open-sea sub-basins, good status was not achieved in any sub-basin based on the cyanobacterial bloom index (CyaBl biomass achieving the defined threshold value, which reflects good conditions).
+The sub-basins causing greatest concern in the assessment period 2011-2015 were the Northern Baltic Proper and the Gulf of Riga.
+The sub-basins closest to achieving the threshold value were the Arkona Basin, Bornholm Basin, Eastern Gotland Basin and Western Gotland Basin.

 D5 Human-induced eutrophication

-- D5C3 The number, spatial extent and duration of harmful algal bloom events are not at levels that indicate adverse effects of nutrient enrichment
+D5C3 The number, spatial extent and duration of harmful algal bloom events are not at levels that indicate adverse effects of nutrient enrichment

-HELCOM (2017).
+HELCOM (2018).
 Cyanobacteria bloom index.
 HELCOM pre-core indicator report.
 Online.
 [Date Viewed], [Web link].